 As an extension of our ongoing research programs, we offer technical research services to public or private organizations looking for opportunities to augment the technical abilities of their existing staff as well as provide valuable training opportunities for undergraduate and graduate students.

 Our field scientists have the training, experience, and state-of-the-art equipment to perform a number of different types of on-site resource assessments for both fresh and saltwater environments.
-Services include, but are not limited to, bathymetric mapping of lakes and streams, seagrass scar evaluation, submerged vegetation analysis (species, depth, volume, nutrient storage, etc.), wetland vegetation analysis, water quality sampling (physical, chemical and biological properties), and lake vegetation index assignment.
+Services include, but are not limited to, bathymetric mapping of lakes and streams, seagrass scar evaluation, submerged vegetation analysis (species, depth, volume, nutrient storage, etc.), wetland vegetation analysis, water quality sampling (physical, chemical and biological properties), lake vegetation index (LVI), stream condition index (SCI), stream habitat assessment, rapid periphyton survey and linear vegetation survey.
 Resource managers and researchers are invited to contact us to discuss their specific project needs.

 The Water Institute's Geographic Information Systems team has over 20 years experience in inventory and asset mapping.
 As part of the University of South Florida, the Water Institute has access to the latest ESRI GIS applications and cutting-edge field survey equipment.
 Utilizing the wealth of knowledgeable and eager students enrolled at the University, the Water Insitute is able to perform high-quality on-the-ground and remote asset inventories in a cost efficient manner.